RDFLib/pyLODE/pylode/examples/alternates.md

 URI | `http://purl.org/dc/terms/format`
 Is Defined By | http://purl.org/dc/terms/
 Description | The file format, physical medium, or dimensions of the resource.
-Usage Note | Use this property to indicate a dct:MediaType Range(s) |[dct:MediaType](http://purl.org/dc/terms/MediaType) (c)<br />
+Scope Notes | Use this property to indicate a dct:MediaType Range(s) |[dct:MediaType](http://purl.org/dc/terms/MediaType) (c)<br />

 ## Named Individuals